jonathondilworth/compilers/README.md

 ###The Subset Construction Algorithm

-The functions 'Move' and 'e-closure' are foundational to the subset construction algorithm, as described below:
+The functions 'Move' and 'e-closure' are foundational to the subset construction algorithm, as described below [2]:

 1. Create the start state of the DFA by taking the e-closure of the start state of the NFA.
 2. Perform the following for the new DFA state: